untitled

 Time was of the essence in getting this project completed, but the Source indicates that the hiring of the young Jehovah's Witnesses nearly ruined the project.
 Source indicates that instead of having the assumed exemplary work ethic, honed by several years of experience as Jehovah's Witnesses promoting their religion door-to-door, this group of young JWs acted as if they had no idea how to behave as employees, much less as employees in a professional setting, which irritated the regular employees who had to interact with them.
 The JWs were referred to as "children", who were "unmotivated", "lazy", and "irresponsible".
 Several of the JWs were so ignorant of just about everything, that Source questions whether some had even graduated from high school.

-In a 2002 Texas apartment lease lawsuit, the former tenant gave as the reason for the breaking of her lease the misconduct of the apartment building Manager, who was a Jehovah's Witness.
-The former tenant, who was an unwed mother, stated that the JW Manager constantly snooped into her private affairs and gossiped with other tenants about such.
-Additionally, a few days after the terrorist attack on 9/11, the former tenant had placed an American Flag in the window of her apartment.
-While she was at work, the JW Manager entered the apartment without permission and took down the Flag.
-The JW Manager's reasoning was that she lived in an adjacent apartment in the same building, and she felt that the tenant's display of patriotism spoke for everyone living in that apartment building.
-As a Jehovah's Witness she deplored the terrorist attack, but at the same time she refused to do or say anything which might make it look like she was supporting America, or criticizing the terrorists.
+In a 2002 Texas apartment lease lawsuit, the former tenant defendant gave as her reason for the breaking of her lease the misconduct of the apartment building Manager, who was a female African-American Jehovah's Witness.
+The former tenant, who was a Hispanic unwed mother, stated that the older female JW Manager constantly snooped into tenant's private affairs, and gossiped with other tenants about such.
+Additionally, a few days after the 9/11 terrorist attack, the tenant had placed an American Flag in the window of her own apartment.
+While tenant was at work, the JW Manager entered tenant's apartment without permission and took down tenant's American Flag.
+The JW Manager's reasoning was that she also lived in one of the apartments in the same building, and JW Manager felt that the tenant's display of patriotism spoke for everyone living in that apartment building.
+As a Jehovah's Witness, JW Manager stated that while she deplored the terrorist attack, at the same time, she refused to do or say anything which might make it look like she was supporting America, or for that matter, criticizing the terrorists.

 DERUSHA v.
 DETROIT JEWISH NEWS was a 2005 federal lawsuit involving a Jehovah's Witness named Alfred Derusha, who was initially hired as Associate Publisher in February 2000.
 Derusha's duties included supervising the directors of the advertising, circulation, and production departments, as well as the editor of STYLE magazine.
 During his tenure, Derusha hired and supervised Barry Flees, who was eventually terminated due to poor performance.
 Flees, a Catholic, filed a complaint of religious discrimination with EEOC alleging religious discrimination because he was not Jewish.
 In a letter, Flees also accused Derusha of retaliation.
 The News investigated Flees' complaints and concluded they were baseless.
 Derusha was asked to and eventually signed an affidavit for use by the News in the subsequent EEOC investigation indicating that Flees' claims of religious discrimination were baseless.
 In his own lawsuit, Derusha claimed that he was pressured to sign the Flees affidavit and that he did not agree with its contents.